A Stunning Display

 Sunday, Wednesday and Thursday: 1 to 5 pm

 The prestigious Phillips’ Mill Photographic Exhibition will be on display at the Phillips’ Mill through April 21.

 If you haven’t seen the exhibition yet, we suggest you make a trip to the Mill during viewing hours.
-You can purchase works at the Mill.

 Open Rehearsal of “The Telling Is in the Music”